fgm/rabbitmq/README.md

 SSL
 -------

-It is similar to the normal one, but you need to add 2 extra arrays.
+It is similar to the normal connection array, but you need to add 2 extra arrays keys.

-This is an example of how `settings.php` should looks like :
+This is an example of how `settings.php` should look like:

 ```
 $settings['rabbitmq_credentials'] = [